 Seconded employees are by definition not meant to remain in France.
 At the end of their 3 years under seconded ICT employee, they must either return to their country of origin, their assignment having come to a close, or request a change of status to another residence permit enabling them to exercise a salaried activity in France.

-Helpful tip: Any employer located outside France planning to post an employee on French soil must submit, before the start of the mission to the Labour Inspectorate of the place where the mission is performed.
+Helpful tip: Any employer located outside France planning to post an employee on French soil must submit a prior declaration of posting, before the start of the mission to the Labour Inspectorate of the place where the mission is performed.

 This declaration must be made through the dedicated teleservice, the SIPSI (also available in German, English, Spanish and Italian).

 In order to apply for the “ICT seconded employee” residence permit, specifically designed for employees on intra-company transfer whose contract remains in effect with their company of origin, employees living outside the EU and posted by an employer established outside the EU must provide evidence of the following:

 - At least six months’ seniority in the group to which the company employing them belongs.

 - An employment contract with the home company sending them to work as a senior manager or expert in France.